 A healthy and fabulous Vegan Green Bean Casserole is a make ahead ready side dish for your holiday table!
-Whip this dairy free casserole up in no time using a homemade cream of mushroom base, fresh green beans and sourdough bread crumbs or crispy shallots!
+Whip this dairy-free casserole up in no time using a homemade creamy mushroom sauce base, fresh green beans and sourdough bread crumbs or crispy shallots!
 This recipe is vegetarian, vegan and easily gluten free.

 A most beloved side at the Thanksgiving table: Green Bean Casserole.
 Amiright?
 Something that’s been on the family table since I could utter the words cranberry sauce.
 No doubt there are many variations, but my favorite of all?
 Green bean casserole with fresh beans and homemade cream of mushroom!